The curve complex as a coset intersection complex: Abstract

 \section{Abstract}

-We show that, for every finitely generated group quasi-isometric to the mapping class group of a surface, there is a collection of subgroups such that their coset intersection complex is combinatorially equivalent to the curve complex, in the sense that one can be obtained from the other via taking a nerve.
-We also prove that the automorphism group of this coset intersection complex is the extended mapping class group, providing new evidence for Ivanov's metaconjecture.
+We show that there is a collection of subgroups of the mapping class group of a surface such that the associated coset intersection complex is quasi-isometric and homotopy equivalent to the curve complex.
+Moreover, we prove that these two complexes are combinatorially equivalent in the sense that one can be obtained from the other via taking a nerve.
+As an application, we prove that the automorphism group of this coset intersection complex is the extended mapping class group, a result in the spirit of for Ivanov's metaconjecture.